crpietschmann/portfolio/_imports/_posts/2013-10-12-there-is-no-product-unless-you-first-ship-it.markdown

 What to ship?
 How to ship?
 When to ship?
 Where to ship?

 There are many questions that need to be answered before shipping a product.
-However, one thing always remains true:<br />**A product only succeeds if you ship it.**
+However, one thing always remains true:
+**A product only succeeds if you ship it.**

 It may be difficult to determine when/if/how/where your product fits.
 However, you can always reiterate and improve the product for the next release.
 Every product isn&rsquo;t as great at version 1 as it will be at version 2, 3 or even 4 or 5!

-The most important thing to look at when shipping that version 1 product is:<br />**Does this product provide greater value to a set of customers than what I&rsquo;ll be charging for it?**
+The most important thing to look at when shipping that version 1 product is:
+**Does this product provide greater value to a set of customers than what I&rsquo;ll be charging for it?**

 If version 1 answers a resounding **&ldquo;YES!&rdquo;** to that question, then by all means get it shipped!